-The program is ideally suited to individuals with a background in engineering or science who want to advance their knowledge by learning how it can be applied within the context of ocean and marine environments.
 You learn the principles and skills used in the ocean technology industry and its various sub-sectors: defence and security, shipbuilding and marine transportation, ocean science and observation, offshore and coastal energy and aquaculture and fisheries.

-In this program, you work with applications where electrical, mechanical, electronic and instrumentation technologies intersect with the marine environment.
+You work with applications where electrical, mechanical, electronic and instrumentation technologies intersect with the marine environment.
 The range of learning activities may include:

 - Installing, commissioning and deploying devices in the marine environment (testing, troubleshooting and calibrating electro-mechanical and electronic devices).

 - Studying the impact of the physical marine environment (temperature, salinity, bio-fouling issues, currents, pressure, etc.) on telemetry, energy flow, data transmission and device performance.

 - Operating devices and understanding the marine/environmental properties being monitored.